 To help you choose the best design notebook for you, we've rounded up some stand-out options that we think are worth consideration.
 Each has a different twist or unique selling point.
 So if you're after a new place to record notes or pencil drawings, maybe one of these notebooks is just what you're looking for.

 01. MOO Hardcover Notebook

 Famous for its frankly dizzying array of business cards, you might not know that MOO also makes notebooks.
-Built by the company's in-house designers with the same care and consideration as its business cards, MOO's Notebooks come in hard and soft cover form.
+Built by the company's in-house designers with the same care and consideration as its business cards, MOO's notebooks come with either hard or soft covers.

 02. Moleskine Classic